Your browser version is outdated. We recommend that you update your browser to the latest version.

 Sue Cotgreave

-We currently have four wards on the COCH site, and also have links to Bluebell Unit (rehabilitation ward at Ellesmere Port Hospital) - although its team is somewhat separate.
+We currently have four wards on the COCH site and links to the Stroke Rehabilitation Unit and Bluebell Unit (rehabilitation wards at Ellesmere Port Hospital) - although their teams are somewhat separate.

 Doctors: -

-One Consultant Stroke Physician of the Week (SPOW) – usually in 3 week rotations
+• One Consultant Stroke Physician of the Week (SPOW) – usually in 2-week rotations

 Other Key Staff: -